hila-chefer/seq2seq-coref/README.md

 ```

 ## Pre-processing
 **Important note: all instructions are for a split of 7 sentences per chunk.
-For 10 sentences per chunk, change the number of sentences in the scripts inside `conversion_scripts`**
+For 10 sentences per chunk, change the number of sentences in the scripts inside `conversion_scripts`.**

 The folder `conversion_scripts` contains all the scripts required for pre-processing and post-processing.
 - To split the data to chunks `conversion_scripts/augment_format.py`.
 The first parameter is the path to the input fille, the second is the path to place the output file, and for the third, enter 1 for the baseline format, and 2 for our novel format.